kelvin3127/JS13K2022/issues.md

     c.
 Player to Enemy
         i. when player is hit by enemy, no feedback ii. player should be knocked back, enemy should not be knocked back
+3. Player Drawing
+    a.
+Player Arm Drawing
+        i.
+The Arms fo not fill properly
+4. Flashlight
+    a.
+Placement
+        i.
+Where should it be placed Player.js or Gun.js. ii.
+OnClick flashlight Flashes ( assuming placed in Gun.js).